Frequently asked questions

 How do I submit an abstract or session proposal?

 The submission deadline was April 4, and we are no longer accepting proposals.
 We welcomed three types of proposals: for individual papers, for thematic sessions covering 3–5 papers, and for special sessions such as policy roundtables, panel debates or speed-talks.
-Notifications of acceptance will be sent on 23 April 2018.
+Notifications of acceptance have been sent.

 When will a conference programme be available?

 A draft detailed programme will be posted on this website in early summer.
 An overview of the conference themes is available here.

 Will accommodation be provided?

 All participants will need to arrange their own travel and accommodation.
 A block of rooms has been reserved at a discounted rate at Queens College.
-Further information about booking rooms with Queens College will be made available shortly.
-More information about travelling to Oxford will be made available in due course.
+Further information about accommodation and travel can be found here.

 How do I register for the conference?